erin-rtfm/Deeni/README.md

   * Provide voice samples.
 * Record and upload voice samples for all words listed in the topic.

+### General Updates
+* Write practice exercises based on the content of each chapter, including some overlap content with earlier chapters.
+* Provide voice samples of conversations in each less.
+  * Record voice samples.
+  * Publish samples to chapter folder.
+  * Link to correct sample for each lesson.
+* Work on lessons not yet associated with a chapter.
+  * Create lesson for alienable possession.
+  * Create lesson for inalienable possession.
+  * Create lessons for talking about the future.
+  * Create lessons for talking about the past.
+  * Create lesson about senses.

+### Big Projects I'd Like Advice On
+* Develop machine learning algorithm to capture the rules of Deeni phonology.
+This will help us create new words that "sound right" for both concepts that have been lost as well as for concepts created after cultural genocide.

+If you want to start on any of these projects, feel free to edit or create the necessary files, or [email me](mailto:thedeeniproject@gmail.com) with questions.

 ### Planned Chapters
 This is the list of chapters I've come up with so far, as well as some basics about what will be in each chapter.
 This list is very much not complete - there's a lot more to cover!

 <details>
   <summary>Click to see the full list</summary>

 * Write Chapter 3: Introductions
   * Write Lesson 1: My family
   * Write Lesson 2: My tribe